ajavamind/A3DCamera/README.md

 ### Image Storage
 The app stores image files in the "Pictures/A3DCamera" folder.
 The base folder can be changed to "DCIM/A3DCamera" in the code.

-There are options for storing 3D photos in several formats.
+The app stores 3D photos in several formats.
 Left and Right Camera images are stored respectively as "_l" and "_r" suffix filename jpg files.
 Side by Side parallel left and right images are stored as "_2x1" suffix filename jpg files.
 Anaglyph 3D images are stored as "_ana" suffix filename jpg files.

-The default is SBS image storage and cannot be altered until the app implements menu settings.
+* The A3DCamera folder stores the SBS photos.
+* The A3DCamera/Anaglyph subfolder stores the Anaglyph photos.
+* The A3DCamera/LR subfolder stores the single left and right photos.

 Left and right images contain limited EXIF capture information: for example- IMG20250904_r.jpg f2.2, 1/3 second, 2.16mm, ISO413
-Each camera image captured is 4080 x 3072 pixels (4/3 ratio) the full sensor size of each left and right camera.
+Each camera photo captured is 4080 x 3072 pixels, the full maximum sensor size of each left and right camera.
+Note the aspect ratio is not 4:3.

 ### Display
 The app display is a centered viewfinder sized to permit use of stereoscopic "free-viewing".
 This is a learned eye relaxing technique you can use to help see your subject in 3D with parallal side by side left and right eye images.